r1realm/test-aframe/README.md

 To get started, in the project directory, you need to run some Local Installation:

-`$ npm install --save aframe aframe-react react react-dom` `$ npm install aframe-particle-system-component`
+`$ npm install --save aframe aframe-react react react-dom`
+> To install the aframe, aframe-react and react-dom.

+`$ npm install aframe-particle-system-component`
-These installations will help build virtual reality experiences with A-Frame and React.
+> These installations will help build virtual reality experiences with A-Frame and React.

 `$ npm start`